Looking for gardens in San Mateo, Hillsborough & Burlingame

-FREE to the public on the first Sunday of each month.
-All programs are held at the Kohl Pumphouse in San Mateo Central Park.
+All programs listed below are held at the Kohl Pumphouse in San Mateo Central Park.

-Nursery/Greenhouse Plant Sales – Back to normal hours!
+Nursery/Greenhouse * Plant Sales

 Open Tuesday, Thursday: 10am – 2:00pm.
 Sunday: 10am-Noon